Gekkio/gekkio.fi-hakyll/blog/2015-05-17-mooneye-gb-cartridge-analysis-fortress-of-fear.markdown

 the layout to have 20 address pins, where one is unused in the 512 KBit ROM chip.

 Based on the data sheet we can see that A0-A13 are directly connected to the corresponding pins in the ROM.
-Address pins 14-18 are connected to the MBC, so the MBC controls the upper 5 bits of the address the ROM chip sees.
+Address pins 14-16 are connected to the MBC, so the MBC controls the upper 3 bits of the address the ROM chip sees.
 In the visualization I'm using the M14-M18 naming as used by Jeff Frohwein in his MBC1 schematics.
-So, as a summary, the ROM address is composed of A0-A13 and M14-M18 giving us the full 19-bit address space as expected.
+M17 and M18 are connected to the ROM chip, but the data sheet confirms they are unused.
+So, as a summary, the ROM address is composed of A0-A13 and M14-M16 giving us the full 17-bit address space as expected.

 The data pins D0-D4 in the cartridge header are connected to both the MBC and the ROM.
 The remaining pins D5-D7 are connected only to the ROM.
 In practice this means that the MBC can only handle 5-bit